ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 module SS = Set.Make(String);;
 ```

-What happened here is that after assigning your newly-created module to the name
+After assigning your newly-created module to the name
 `SS`, OCaml's toplevel displayed the module, which in this case contains
 a large number of convenience functions for working with sets (for example `is_empty`
-to check if your set is empty, `add` to add an element to your set, `remove` to
+checks if the set is empty, `add` adds an element to the set, `remove`
-remove an element from your set, and so on).
+removes an element, and so on).

 Note also that this module defines two types: `type elt = String.t`, representing
 the type of the elements, and `type t = Set.Make(String).t`, representing the type of
 the set itself.
-It's important to note this because these types are used in the
+It's important to note this because these types are used in many of
-signatures of many of the functions defined in this module.
+the functions' signatures defined in this module.

 For example, the `add` function has the signature `elt -> t -> t`, which means
-that it expects an element (a String), and a set of strings, and will return to you
+that it expects an element (a string) and a set of strings.
+Then it will return
 a set of strings.
 As you gain more experience in OCaml and other functional languages,
 the type signature of functions are often a basic but very convenient form of documentation
 on how to use those functions.